 - We offer free flea & worm appointments with our nurses, these appointments are a great training opportunity for your puppy.
 Often the first few visits to the vets involves an injection so they may decide they don't particularly like coming to the vets.
 It's amazing how quickly they change their mind when they visit the lovely nurse every month and get lots of treats.

 - Good quality nutrition is essential for proper growth and development of your puppy.
 A high quality complete food is the easiest way of ensuring optimum nutrition.

 - The Calder Vets preferred diet is Hills Vet Essentials Science Plan - speak to your vet for advice on the best nutrition and diet for your dog as all breeds and individuals may have specific requirements.

-Pet Health Club Our Pet Health Club allows you to spread the cost of your pets preventative healthcare, as well as giving you access to preferential rates and discounts.
+Pet Health for Life Our Pet Health for Life allows you to spread the cost of your pets preventative healthcare, as well as giving you access to preferential rates and discounts.
 Ask us for more information when you visit or call your local branch.